RedHatInsights/frontend-starter-app/README.md

 ## Insights Components

-Insights Platform will deliver components and static assets through [npm](https://www.npmjs.com/package/@redhat-cloud-services/frontend-components).
+Platform experience will deliver components and static assets through [npm](https://www.npmjs.com/package/@redhat-cloud-services/frontend-components).
 ESI tags are used to import the [chroming](https://github.com/RedHatInsights/insights-chrome) which takes care of the header, sidebar, and footer.

 ## Technologies